gcallah/MiscWriting/VoiceOfCommunity/voices.md

 the need for practical wisdom in deciding such matters.

 The times when all of these voices have been able to contribute to a composition with relative balance and harmony have been rare achievements.
-Nevertheless, that does not negate the value of keeping this ideal type in mind as we navigate the sea of our current political circumstances.
+Nevertheless, that does not negate the value of keeping this ideal in mind as we navigate the sea of our current political circumstances.